(ed. Elizabeth Brake, OUP 2016)

 In this book, 10 philosophers debate these questions, and more, in new essays.

-edited by Elizabeth Brake and Lucinda Ferguson (OUP, forthcoming)
+edited by Elizabeth Brake and Lucinda Ferguson (OUP, 2018)

 A wide range of perspectives is represented on topics such as same-sex marriage, polygamy and polyamory, alimony, unmarried cohabitation, gestational surrogacy and assisted reproductive technologies, child support, parental rights and responsibilities, children’s rights, family immigration, religious freedom, and the rights of paid caregivers.
 There is also philosophical discussion of concepts such as care, intimacy, and the nature of family and family law itself.

 Stanford Encyclopedia of Philosophy entry on Marriage and Domestic Partnership, by Elizabeth Brake, updated 2016

 “Philosophers on the Supreme Court’s Gay Marriage Ruling,” Daily Nous, June 29, 2015 (this brief response to Obergefell warns against amatonormativity as we celebrate same-sex marriage rights)